abejgonzalez/ezbuildbot/README.md

 * `BUILDBOT_ADMIN_PORT`: buildbot web admin port.
 Defaults to 8020.
 * `BUILDBOT_COMMS_PORT`: buildbot communication port used for communication between workers and the buildbot master.
 Defaults to 9989.
 * `BUILDBOT_CONFIG`: this points to a `buildbot.cfg`/`master.cfg` file.
 You can use the `./generate_config` script to do so.
+* `BUILDBOT_WORKER_DOCKERFRAG`: Dockerfile fragment that helps set up the worker image.
+Defaults to a blank file.
 * `BUILDBOT_HASH` (optional): set this to use a custom buildbot revision.
 Usually the default one is fine.
 * `BUILD_TEMPDIR` (optional): temporary folder used in the build, defaults to `tmp`.